influxdata/docs-v2/content/v2.0/reference/glossary.md

 A diagram that visually depicts the relation between variable quantities measured along specified axes.

+### group key
+Group keys determine the schema and contents of tables in Flux output.
+A group key is a list of columns for which every row in the table has the same value.
+Columns with unique values in each row are not part of the group key.

 ### gzip

 gzip is a type of data compression that compress chunks of data, which is restored by unzipping compressed gzip files.